bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 - **Phase 5**: Nodes with address `xxxx xxxx x1xx` sends → Nodes `xxxx xxxx x0xx` receives
 - And so on for 24 phases...

 The brilliant part about this is that no node ever talks to its neighbor at the same time.
 Collisions are impossible, _and_ this scheme vastly simplifies the UART code for each node.
-In fact, because only dimension connection is active at any one time, **I ONLY NEED ONE UART FOR THE HYPERCUBE**, reconfigured for different pins for each phase It's also _fast_:
+In fact, because only dimension connection is active at any one time, **I ONLY NEED ONE UART FOR THE HYPERCUBE**, reconfigured for different pins for each phase.

+Since only one dimension is active per phase, each node only needs to speak on one physical link at a time.
+If the UART can be remapped fast enough, one hardware UART can time-multiplex across all 12 links.
+The hypercube unfolds into time.
+Twelve dimensions become twenty-four phases, and the topology is temporal as much as spatial.
+Now we have a counter to the redditor who will say, "well acktually it's not a true hypercube because we live in four dimensions, three spacial dimension plus time."
+We can now tell that loser to stuff it.

+It's also _fast_:

 <b>Throughput at various baud rates:</b>
 <div class="table-wrap">